Fortinet

 Fortinet, Inc. is an American cybersecurity company headquartered in Sunnyvale, California.
 It develops and sells security products including firewalls, endpoint security and intrusion detection systems.
 Fortinet has offices in the US, Canada, and UK.

 Founded in 2000 by brothers Ken Xie and Michael Xie, the company's first and main product was FortiGate, a physical firewall.
 The company later added wireless access points, sandbox and messaging security.
 The company went public in November 2009.

 History

 Early history

-In 2000, Ken Xie and his brother Michael Xie co-founded Appligation, Inc., which they renamed ApSecure and finally Fortinet (from the phrase "Fortified Networks").
+In 2000, Ken Xie and his brother Michael Xie co-founded Appligation, Inc., which they renamed ApSecure and ultimately Fortinet (from the phrase "Fortified Networks").
 Fortinet introduced its first product, FortiGate, in 2002, followed by anti-spam and anti-virus software.

 The company raised $13 million in private funding from 2000 to early 2003.
 Fortinet's first channel program was established in October 2003.
 The company began distributing its products in Canada in December 2003 and in the UK in February 2004.
 By 2004, Fortinet had offices in Asia, Europe, and North America.